The word “Islam” means the “achievement of peace with Allah [God] and man, and complete resignation to Allah in

 - There is a day of judgment and a life after death.

 Muslims view death as a transition from one state of being to another, not as an end.
 They believe that actions follow you to the afterlife.
 So, if you follow the law of the Koran and live a good life you will be rewarded in the afterlife.
 In death, you will be separated from the ugliness in the world.
 But if you live a dishonest and bad life, you will be separated from all the beauty of the world.

 Islamic funeral customs require that:

-- The body be turned to face towards Mecca, the holy center of Islam.
+- The body is turned to face towards Mecca, the holy center of Islam.

 - Guests of the same sex should greet each other with a handshake and hug.